electrovir/statement-parser/README.md

 Parse bank and credit card statements.

+For English USD only (currently at least).

 See the [Parsers](#parsers) section below for the available parsers.

 Tests are not included as actual bank statement PDFs should, obviously, not be included anywhere in here and tests are useless without them.

 **DISCLAIMER**: I don't necessarily have sufficient data for all of the contained parsers to cover edge cases.
 Feel free to submit issues or open pull requests to add or modify parsers as needed.
 Make sure to never accidentally commit sensitive information though (such as the bank statement PDFs that you're parsing).
 The `downloads` folder is intentionally git-ignored for this purpose: put files in there that shouldn't be committed.

+# Development

+See [example-parser](src/parsers/example-parser.ts) in the git repo for a starting point.

 # Usage